 3. Then click “Modify columns”.

 4. Expand “Competitive metrics”.
-Then you can see and check the boxes next to the different metrics you want to see.
+Then you can check the boxes next to the different metrics you want to see.

 5. Click Apply.
 Now the impression share data will appear in your statistics table.